nickjj/dotfiles/README.md

 These dotfiles include a `set-theme` script that you can run from your terminal to set your theme to any of the themes listed below.
-This script takes care of configuring your terminal, tmux, Vim and FZF's colors in 1 command.
+This script takes care of configuring your terminal, tmux, Vim and fzf's colors in 1 command.

 If you don't like the included themes that's no problem.
 You can use whatever you want, there's no limitations.
 You could choose to manually change the